RosencrantzArt/stocksblog/README.md

 ## Functionality

 ### Homepage
-The homepage displays a list of the latest stock analysis posts, including a title, excerpt, and a small image.
+The homepage displays a list of the latest stock analysis posts, including a title and expcert.
 Users can click on a post to view its full content and leave comments.

 ### User Accounts
-Users can register, log in, and manage their accounts.
-They can post stock analysis and comment on posts.
-Users can edit and delete their own comments.
+Users can register, log in and logout.

 ### Post Creation and Editing
-Users can create new posts with detailed stock analysis, including text content and stock symbols.
-Posts can be updated or deleted by the user who created them.
+Admin can write and update posts.

 ### Commenting
 Users can leave comments on posts to interact with the author and other readers.
 Users can edit or delete their own comments.

 ### Admin Control
 Admins have the ability to delete comments, which helps in moderating the content and maintaining a respectful environment.
+Admin needs to aprove new comments and comments thats been edited before it shows on the page.

 ## Database Schema